Watch our 40 minute documentary Real Estate 4 Ransom

 Earthsharing is at odds with those who misuse or monopolise resources, so we are committed to an annual charge – based on the value of resources over which title is held – as the primary source of community revenues.
 This annual title fee would replace many taxes, but acts quite unlike a tax.
 Where taxes take from production and tend to inhibit employment, natural resource revenues do not.
 But they do reduce misuse of resources, and allocate them more equitably amongst those who are prepared to pay the title fee and use them responsibly.

 The loudest outcry against the principles of Earthsharing has traditionally been from those people and institutions locked into mindsets of speculation, monopoly and environmental plunder.
 As a result, confusingly elaborate and inadequate systems of palliative care and ‘charity’ have been allowed to develop, in place of an economic system grounded in principles of natural justice.
 Until now, we have adapted to social and environmental problems, rather than eliminating their cause.

-A profound new economic model – which puts people and nature firmly back into economics – would penalise ‘speculative booms’ and lead to a social and ecological re-birthing of community where we are encouraged to work together rather than exploit each other.
+A profound new economic model – which puts people and nature firmly back into economics – would penalise ‘speculative booms’ and lead to a social and ecological re-birthing of community, a community where we are encouraged to work together rather than exploit each other.

 Throughout history many people have provided “endorsements” of this system of natural ecological and economic justice.
 Perhaps the writings of the social philosopher, Henry George (1839-1897) put its case best.
 Joseph Stiglitz and Dr Ken Henry (former Australian Treasury Secretary) are two contemporary proponents.